 The risk cost can be determined by calculating the cost of the risk consequence.
-The cost of a severe risk will be calculated as the total interruption of loads (measured in megawatt hours (MWh)) multiplied by the value of customer reliability (VCR)20 and the estimated time to restore interrupted load following the event (T).
-The VCR was published at \$43.23/kilowatt hour (kWh) by the Australian Energy Regulator (AER) for year 2019 and it is required to be adjusted to the relevant year where the risk cost is being calculated based on the Consumer Price Index (CPI).
+The cost of a severe risk will be calculated as the total interruption of loads (measured in megawatt hours (MWh)) multiplied by the value of customer reliability (VCR)23 and the estimated time to restore interrupted load following the event (T).
+The VCR for the NEM was published at \$40.99/kilowatt hour (kWh) by the Australian Energy Regulator (AER) for year 2019 and it is required to be adjusted to the relevant year where the risk cost is being calculated based on the Consumer Price Index (CPI).
+For loss of load in a specific region, an individual VCR value can be used rather than the overall NEM value referenced above.